mcneel/developer.rhino3d.com/_guide_topics/rhinomobile/using_simulators.md

 ### Simulator File System

 The best way to access the contents of the Simulator filesystem is to use a Terminal.
-In OS X, open a terminal window and navigate to:
+In macOS, open a terminal window and navigate to:

 *~/Developer/CoreSimulator/Devices/<code>/data/Containers/Data/Application/<app UDID number>/*